Model by the Wicker Chair: Description

-The painting depicts a female art model standing next to a wicker chair.
+The painting depicts a naked female art model standing next to a wicker chair.

 Exhibitions

 The painting was on display in New York City at the Museum of Modern Art as part of its "Edvard Munch: The Modern Life of the Soul" exhibition, which opened on February 19, 2006 and ran through May 8, 2006.

 The painting was on display in Madrid, Spain at the Thyssen-Bornemisza Museum as part of its "Edvard Munch: Archetypes" exhibition, which opened on October 6, 2015 and ran through January 17, 2016.